cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 When the server is initialised, please go to `http://localhost:8000/` to check the result.
 If you want to terminite the server, simply press the `Ctrl + C`

 It should be noticed that due to the random nature of genertic algorithm, the results may look slightly different from the one reported in preprint 312 as the GA algorithm cannot generate the exactly same Pareto Front every time.

+Step 5 (OPTIONAL): Ready for visulising the branch loss aginst the net demand?